jeanduplessis/claude-companion/README.md

 ### Event Types

-Claude Commander displays all Claude Code hook events:
+Claude Companion displays all Claude Code hook events:

-- **PreToolUse** - Before a tool is executed (e.g., Read, Write, Bash)
-- **PostToolUse** - After a tool completes execution
+- **ToolUse** - Tool execution (unified from before/after hooks)
 - **UserPromptSubmit** - When you submit a prompt to Claude
 - **Notification** - System notifications from Claude Code
 - **SessionStart** - When a Claude Code session begins